mvmd-org/mvmd-site/docs/namespaces/trust-provenance.md

 ### C2PA

-[C2PA](https://c2pa.org/) (Coalition for Content Provenance and Authenticity) is a standard for content authentication and provenance tracking.
-It provides a framework for verifying the origin and edit history of digital content.
+[C2PA](https://c2pa.org/) (Coalition for Content Provenance and Authenticity) is a technical standard for certifying source and history of media content.
+C2PA provides key capabilities for establishing trust and authenticity of digital assets.

 #### Namespace Declaration